Take-Me1010/fileOpener/README.md

 - Open your file from explorer with an arbitrary application.
   - You can set the application to open a file by the extension of it.
+- Of course, you can also open the file in your default application.

 ## usage